Reanalysis of the top-quark pair hadroproduction and a precise determination of the top-quark pole mass at the LHC: Introduction

 \section{Introduction}

 The top-quark was discovered in 1995 by the CDF and D0 Collaborations~\cite{Abe:1995hr, D0:1995jca}.
-The large mass of the top quark and its large Yukawa coupling to the Higgs boson plays a crucial role in electroweak symmetry breaking.
+The large mass of the top-quark and its large Yukawa coupling to the Higgs boson plays a crucial role in testing the electroweak symmetry breaking mechanism and for searching for new physics beyond the SM.
 Due to its large mass, the top-quark has a short lifetime, decaying well before hadronization takes place.
 The spin of the top-quark is transferred directly to its decay products, which provides a unique platform for studying its primary QCD interactions.
 The determination of the value of the top-quark mass to high precision is thus of great interest.

 The top-quark mass is also a primary input parameter of the SM.
-For example, \begin{itemize} \item The stability of the quantum vacuum derived from the shape of the Higgs potential is very sensitive to the top-quark mass; a precise value of the top-quark mass is thus required in order to accurately predict the evolution of vacuum stability~\cite{Degrassi:2012ry, Alekhin:2012py}. \item The gauge structure of the interactions of the top-quark with other particles establishes a relation between the W-boson mass, the Higgs-boson mass, and the top-quark mass.
+For example, \begin{itemize} \item The stability of the quantum vacuum derived from the shape of the Higgs potential is very sensitive to the top-quark mass; a precise value of the top-quark mass is thus required in order to accurately predict the evolution of vacuum stability~\cite{Degrassi:2012ry, Alekhin:2012py}. \item The couplings of the top-quark to other particles are fixed through the gauge structure in the SM.
+The top-quark mass is related to the W-boson mass and the Higgs-boson mass through radiative and loop corrections.
 A precise determination of these three masses thus gives an important test of the internal consistency of the SM. \end{itemize}

 Currently, the top-quark mass is inferred in two basic ways: The first approach employs kinematic observables sensitive to the top-quark mass; e.g., one can determine the top-quark mass from the kinematic reconstruction of the top-quark's decay products.
 Such top-quark mass measurements are referred to as ``MC mass" ($m_t^{\rm MC}$); the most precise determinations of the top-quark mass have been obtained in this approach.
 Recently, the CMS and ATLAS collaborations at the LHC have established the value $m_t^{\rm MC}=172.26\pm0.61$ GeV~\cite{Sirunyan:2018mlv}.
-However, these direct kinematical determinations are not linked to the Lagrangian top-quark mass in the specific renormalization scheme employed in theoretical predictions.
+However, these direct kinematical determinations are not linked to the QCD Lagrangian top-quark mass in the specific renormalization scheme employed in theoretical predictions.